grafana/grafana/docs/sources/setup-grafana/configure-grafana/proxy/index.md

 ## Before you begin

-To complete this task, you must first deploy a socks proxy server that supports TLS, is publically accessible, and is hosted within the same network as the data source.
+To complete this task, you must first deploy a socks proxy server that supports TLS, is publicly accessible, and is hosted within the same network as the data source.

 ## Steps